upbound/docs/content/providers/provider-gcp/_index.md

 For more information on the release cadence and support protocol refer to the provider [support and maintenance]({{<ref "support" >}}) page.

+## v0.38.1

+_Released 2023-11-02_

+* This release updates Crossplane Runtime to v1.14.1 which includes a fix in the retry mechanism while persisting the critical annotations.

+_Refer to the [v0.38.1 release notes](https://github.com/upbound/provider-gcp/releases/tag/v0.38.1) for full details._

+Install the provider from the [Upbound Marketplace](https://marketplace.upbound.io/providers/upbound/provider-family-gcp/v0.38.1)

 ## v0.38.0

 _Released 2023-10-26_